Wake-up-Freeman/OLD-ODISEO/docs/develop/how-to/terrad/subcommands.md

 # Subcommands

-This section describes the subcommands available from `daodiseod`.
+This section describes the subcommands available from `ODISEOd`.

 ## `debug addr`